 concat('$f(', ?, ', ', ?, ')')

-Illustrates the evaluation order and $f(1, $f(2, $f(3, $f(4, $f(5, $seed))))).
+) Illustrates the evaluation order and $f(1, $f(2, $f(3, $f(4, $f(5, $seed))))) .

 let $reverse := fold-right(?, (), fn($item, $rev) { $rev, $item })

-Result: 5, 4, 3, 2, 1.
-Reverses a sequence of items.
+return $reverse(1 to 5) Result: 5, 4, 3, 2, 1 .
+Reverses a sequence of items. |

-fn:message(
+Signature | fn:message(

 $input as item()*,